openedx/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

 .. note:: EdX offers full support for this problem type.

 The dropdown problem type is a core problem type that can be added to any course.
-At a minimum, dropdown problems include a question or prompt and several answer options.
+Dropdown problems include a question or prompt and several answer options with a single correct answer.
 By adding hints, feedback, or both, you can give learners guidance and help when they work on a problem.

 .. contents::